Biometric identification by country: United Kingdom

 The United Kingdom utilises biometrics in its ePassport gates.
-UK, EEA and Swiss citizens aged 18 or over, in addition to people enrolled in its registered traveller scheme, are able to use automated frontier gates at key UK airports.
-Passport officers remain in place at all EPassport gates in case a passport cannot be read or a traveller requires further screening.
+To be eligible to use the eGates, one must be a British citizen, a national of an EEA country, Australia, Canada, Japan, New Zealand, Norway, Singapore, South Korea, Switzerland or the USA, or a member of the registered traveller scheme, as well as being at least 18, or 12 if accompanied by an adult.
+Passport officers remain in place at all eGates gates in case a passport cannot be read or a traveller requires further screening.

 Fingerprint scanners have been used in some schools to facilitate the subtraction of funds from an account financed by parents for the payment of school dinners.
 By using such a system, nutritional reports can be produced for parents to survey a child's intake.
 This has raised questions from liberty groups, which claim that the system removes freedom of choice from young people.
 Other concerns arise from the possibility of data leaking from the providers of school meals to interest groups that provide health services, such as the NHS and insurance groups, which may have a detrimental effect on the ability of individuals to enjoy equality of access to services.